conan-io/docs/glossary.rst

       Python script defined in a `conanfile.py` that specifies how the package is built from sources, what the final binary artifacts are, the package dependencies, etc.

-   reference
+   recipe reference
-      A package reference is the combination of the package name, version, and two optional fields named user and channel that could be useful to identify a forked recipe from the community with changes specific to your company.
+      A recipe reference is the combination of the package name, version, and two optional fields named user and channel that could be useful to identify a forked recipe from the community with changes specific to your company.
 It is show in the the form of:
       ``<name>/<version>@<user>/<channel>``.